-According to the preceding vision of CPV, research activities should be aimed at the achievement of the following objectives.
+According to the preceding vision of CPV, research activities should be aimed at the achievement of the following objectives listed in section 3.

-Development of Ultra-High efficiency solar cells
+1. Development of Ultra-High efficiency solar cells

 Ultra-high Photovoltaic (PV) conversion efficiency can only be achieved by optimally exploiting the solar spectrum.
 The multi-junction (MJ) approach, wherein the solar cell is essentially a stack of multiple solar cells, each composed of different materials and optimally converting a certain spectral band, has demonstrated to be the most effective and practical approach for high efficiency solar cells.